 Just take a look at the west bank and although there are a lot of bad vibes still their better living standard makes them be more rationale and that is all we need.
 At least at the moment.

-This logic also explains why Hamas is disturbing the humanitarian aid, since it is easier to control poor and hungry people then the ones who eat and are full.
+This logic also explains why Hamas is disturbing the humanitarian aid since it is easier to control poor and hungry people than the ones who eat and are full.

 This approach requires a big leap of faith from us since at the mid and short term you are actually helping people who really hate you at the moment.
-But on the longer term that is the way to create good relationship with people in general and especially neighbors.
+But in the longer term that is the way to create a good relationship with people in general and especially neighbors.

-This thinking takes me to a few days after the fighting will end and I think that we as a nation should do all in our ability to help them and adopt it as a national long term strategy.
-It may take years until confidence can be regained but I expect that the "responsible" voices within their people will rise up much faster and become counter force to the extremist.
+This thinking takes me to a few days after the fighting will end and I think that we as a nation should do all in our ability to help them and adopt it as a national long-term strategy.
+It may take years until confidence can be regained but I expect that the “responsible” voices within their people will rise up much faster and become a counter force to the extremist.
 I personally do not see helping them as a point of weakness for Israel though some may perceive it as such for a while.
-It is actually a real vote for self confidence and strength.
+It is actually a real vote for self-confidence and strength.

 A combined approach of educating the Gaza people on the real forces behind the scenes (Iran), helping them live better and recover fast from where they are now and presenting them a long term vision into the future can help us solve this never ending story and start a new better one.